bbc/storyplayer/docs/implementation.md

 - overrideFormat- Takes either 'hls' or 'dash' Other values are ignored.
 - cache - 'true'/'false' Only on sandbox and test.
 Toggles whether to fetch the story from the cache or S3 buckets
 - debugUA - Takes 'true' - Creates a div element with the User agent and browser support for formats, and playout engines used.
+- noUi - Takes 'true'; all UI will be hidden (to allow rendering by a third party)

 Internal Variables
 ==================